Sanjanadhananjayaa/Data-Analytics-with-Azure-Synapse/Instructions/Labs/04-Create-a-Lake-Database.md

 ### Task 7.2: Insert data using Spark

+In this task, you will be inserting data in to the table using notebook attached to the Spark.

 1. In the **Develop** pane, in the **+** menu, select **Notebook**.

 2. In the new **Notebook 1** pane, select the dropdown beside **Attach to** and select **spark*xxxxxxx**** Spark pool.